"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 Lesia: Thus, the premonition evolved into an artistic image, not just a personal pain.

-Also, among the things that influenced certain changes in the technical aspect of my work, I recall how, the day before the full-scale invasion, my grandmother brought me small pieces of linen canvas that had belonged to my great-great-grandmother Akulina.
+Also, among the things that led to certain changes in my technical approach, I remember that the day before the full-scale invasion, my grandmother gave me small pieces of linen fabric from my great-great-grandmother Akulina in my studio.
 They were in terrible condition.
-I took them home to restore, but at 5 a.m. the full-scale invasion of Russia began.
+I took them home to restore them, but by 5 a.m., the full-scale Russian invasion had begun.
+While packing an emergency bag that I was completely unprepared for, I realized the first-aid kit lacked bandages, which were already scarce at that moment.
+So I ironed these scraps of linen and placed them in sterile packets.

 Lesia: What else has changed for you in your artistic process and in your perception of the world after these experiences?

-Regarding the stigmata of Christ, I depict this wound mirrored on the left side, in the area of the heart.
-This allegory of a wounded heart touches on the political order, where the world constantly demands proof and validation of the suffering of those in pain.
-At the same time, it reflects a growing distrust in humanity, perhaps even in humankind as a whole, where the notion of what is humane seemingly loses weight, requiring constant confirmation of inflicted pain.
+As for Christ’s stigmata, I depict this wound mirrored on the left side, in the area of the heart.
+This allegory of a wounded heart relates to the political order, where the world requires constant proof and verification of the authenticity of the suffering of those in pain.
+At the same time, it reflects a doubt in humanity, perhaps even in humankind as a whole, where the question of what is humane evidently loses weight, demanding continual proof of inflicted pain.
+Specifically, I convey the sense of today’s body of the world, depicting in some works of this series features of the female body intertwined with a tree, forming a single whole.
+Overall, this paradox confronts existential questions about human existence alongside other humans, humanity within nature, nature without humans, the dying or degradation of the spiritual, and the emergence or search for a new form of hope.

 Lesia: In your opinion, what is the role of an artist in a society experiencing war, trauma, and loss?